Kansas Snapshots by Gloria Freeland - February 23, 2018

 So, it was the obvious choice.
 There goes my last constant.

-Top: logo used on all columns in the past.
-Bottom: Yes, this is the phone I use!
-The top-center image reflects my need every year to photograph examples of Kansas sunflowers - the state flower.
-In the bottom row, starting at the left, is a picture from daughter Katie and husband Matt's wedding this past August; me, a bit older and without glasses after cataract surgery a few years ago; and the barn on the Freeland farm outside of my hometown of Burns, Kansas.
+Top: logo used on the website before February 23, 2018.
+Middle: The active logo from February 23, 2018 through August 23, 2019.
+Yes, this is the phone I use!
+The top-center image reflects my need to photograph examples of Kansas sunflowers - the state flower - every year.
+In the bottom row, starting at the left, is a picture from daughter Katie and husband Matt's wedding in August of 2017; me, a bit older and without glasses after cataract surgery in 2014; and the barn on the Freeland farm outside of my hometown of Burns, Kansas.
+Bottom: The logo used on the website starting August 30, 2019.
+The addition of the lower-right image from daughter Mariya's and her wife Miriam's wedding in September 2018 necessitated adjusting some of the other "icons."
+Note that the content of the column above was NOT updated to reflect the 2019 change.